bgroveben/DjangoPlay2Learn/README.md

 4. Activate your virtualenv
 5. `$=> pip install -r requirements.txt`
 6. `$=> python3 manage.py runserver`

+Don't forget to create a superuser for Django's admin and run migrations ;)

 7. Open a new terminal in vue-games app directory.
 8. `$=> npm install`
 9. `$=> npm run serve	`